CatCatNya/catstodon/README.md

 This Mastodon fork is based on the [glitch-soc Fork of Mastodon](https://github.com/glitch-soc/mastodon), historically with changes made to suit [CatCatNya~](https://catcatnya.com).
 Some changes may be contributed back to [glitch-soc](https://github.com/glitch-soc/mastodon).
-Non-security contributions to Vanilla Mastodon have ceased for Fediverse-political reasons.

 To install, take a look at [glitch-soc.github.io/docs/](https://glitch-soc.github.io/docs/).
 The instructions and features are the same, except for the differences outlined below.